Yasho-Bapat/thesis-SSL/uptane_notes/questions.md

   *
 * Can one primary ECU contact multiple directors?
 * Why is constrained delegation not possible in the Uptane standard?

+# Uptane community calls (fridays)
+### For October 4
+* If the onboard time source is interacting with the external time-server, it should have external network access right?
+Isn't it the case that the TCU has access to the network? tell me if im wrong

+# Meeting with Justin (wednesdays)
+### For October 2nd
+* What can be done to prevent an arbitrary software attack?
+* How should we take up the midsem report and stuff?
+Do you want it in a particular format?
+How would you grade me?